I have made a lot of mistakes.

 They didn’t, so I increased the regularity of posting my brilliant new ebook on Facebook and Twitter.
 In desperation, I started blasting out my brilliant new ebook every hour.

 Twitter was very new back then, and a nice guy I was following gave me some sage advice.
 “Blasting your book won’t work, Derek.
 Unless your aim is to be unfollowed by 1,000s.”

 He was right, but luckily, I was only unfollowed by 100s, because my Twitter account was very small.

 It took me a while to understand that social media is about interacting, engaging, informing, and entertaining.

-I found out that book marketing involves spending – both time and money.
+I found out that a book marketing plan involves spending – both time and money.

 4. Oh, I think I’ll pop my ebook back on KDP Select for a while.